What Landlords Should Know About Move-out Letters

 It’s good practice for landlords to provide move-out letters prior to the end of the tenancy.
 Still, the notice to vacate has limited functions.
 It’s still recommended that landlords screen their prospective tenants properly to keep an outstanding rental unit and attract new tenants right away.

-Are you seeking a trusted property manager to help you maintain your rental space or reduce your rental property vacancies?
-If yes, get in touch with McKenna & Vane Property Management today!
+Are you seeking a trusted property management company to help you maintain your rental space or reduce your rental property vacancies?
+If yes, contact McKenna & Vane today!